 Entry requirements: You will need at least a 2:1 degree in Music or other relevant subjects.
 Applicants will be required to submit video evidence of their performance skills.
 Please include a link to performance demo in your supporting statement.

-In addition to your performance study, you'll explore approaches towards and techniques for teaching Music, and develop the skills to analyse performances of both ancient and modern repertoires, enabling you to question assumptions about performances made by performers today.
+In addition to your performance study, you'll explore approaches towards and techniques for teaching Music, and develop the skills to analyse performances of a wide variety of repertoires, enabling you to question assumptions about performances made by performers today.

 Performance accounts for 40 of the 180 credits in the flexible modular scheme (20 credits for in each of the two semesters), and involves 1-2-1 tuition as well as weekly group workshops.
 You will study a further 40 credits in pedagogy, exploring the skills and processes of teaching and learning a musical instrument or voice.
 The remainder of the taught modules will focus on research skills, preparing you to undertake a Major Project over the summer.
 Your project may be either a long recital or a pedagogy/research project, depending on your chosen performance studies specialism, and is worth 60 credits of your overall degree.

 Please note that the MMus Performance is designed specifically for classical music.

 "The opening of the new Music Hub and Practice rooms have this year made studying a master's in performance even more enjoyable, as we have fully functioning performance spaces to give us more of a professional insight into how the world of performance works".

 Across the department, our research activity has a strong interdisciplinary nature and is concentrated in three cross-cutting areas:-

 We're at the forefront of research and postgraduate teaching.
 Our Institute of Popular Music (IPM) was the first academic centre created specifically to study popular music – and where better than in the home of the Beatles?
 It also boasts an enviable archive of donated recorded material.